What Employers Are Asking: February 2026

 4. What is happening with pay transparency laws in 2026?

-Key developments include:
+Key developments to watch include:

 - Remote worker applicability.
 Employers posting remote positions that could be performed by applicants in states with pay transparency laws may be subject to those states' disclosure requirements, even if the employer is headquartered elsewhere.
+Employers should verify the applicability rules in each relevant jurisdiction.

 - Internal equity implications.
 Pay transparency laws are prompting employers to conduct internal pay equity audits to identify and address disparities before they become visible through required disclosures.